NEW! Now Enrolling: 2026 Obstetric Sepsis Implementation Sprint

 Improving Diagnosis and Treatment of Maternal Sepsis Toolkit

-The Improving Diagnosis and Treatment of Maternal Sepsis Toolkit was developed by the Maternal Sepsis Task Force and published in January 2020 as a resource for obstetricians, rapid response teams, and intensive care units who interact with women/birthing people during pregnancy and in the postpartum period.
+"Improving Diagnosis and Treatment of Obstetric Sepsis, V2.0 Toolkit" was developed by the Sepsis Task Force Advisory Group and published in September 2025 as a resource for obstetricians, rapid response teams, and intensive care units who interact with women and birthing people during pregnancy and in the postpartum period.
 The toolkit introduces a new two-step screening and confirmation process to more accurately diagnose and treat obstetric sepsis.
 This screening and diagnostic approach has been updated as part of the NICHD-supported Obstetric Sepsis Collaborative active in California and Michigan.
-As part of the review process for the collaborative, the Sepsis toolkit is undergoing revisions to update the diagnosis pages, add the Obstetric Sepsis Flow Chart for Screening and Diagnosis, and to add multiple patient-centered resources.
+As part of the review process for the collaborative, the sepsis toolkit has been reviewed and updated to recognize:

 Individual sections of the toolkit are also available for download: